dwblair/Riffle-Getting-Started/step-by-step.markdown

 ### Mac

 Follow the instructions [here](http://www.instructables.com/id/Arduino-Nano-CH340/) for downloading and installing the CH340 driver for Mac.
+The instructions link to a download to the Mac driver; we have also placed a copy of the latest driver [here](usb-serial-drivers/CH341SER_MAC.ZIP).

 Notes from people who've done this: